-On January 6, 2011, I entered an order in this case directing plaintiff to submit by January 27, 2011, an initial partial payment of the filing fee in the amount of \$.96.
-In a recent letter to the court, plaintiff explains that he has no money left after he pays his child support and court fee obligations.
+On January 10, 2011, I entered an order in this case directing plaintiff to submit by February 1, 2011, an initial partial payment of the filing fee in the amount of \$20.62.
+In a recent letter to the court, plaintiff explains that he has no money and that he will not receive any inmate pay for at least five months.
 I construe plaintiff's letter as a motion asking the court to waive the amount of his initial partial payment in this case and must deny this motion.

 Under §1915(b)(4), an inmate may not be prohibited from bringing a lawsuit if "the prisoner has no assets and no means by which to pay the initial partial filing fee."
 Plaintiff may think that he falls into the category of inmate who have "no means" to make an initial partial payment, but controlling authority holds otherwise.
 Plaintiff's immediate shortage of income is not sufficient by itself to allow me to conclude that he lacks the means to pay the initial partial payment pursuant to 28 U.S.C. § 1915(b)(4).
 In Newlin v.
-Helman, 123 F.3d at 435, the court of appeals stated,
+Helman, 123 F.3d at 435, the court of appeals stated, partial filing fee.
+A prisoner with periodic income has "means" even when he lacks "assets."

 [I]t is not enough that the prisoner lack assets on the date he files.
 If that were so, then a prisoner could squander his trust account and avoid the fee.
-Section 1915(b)(4) comes into play only when the prisoner has no assets and no means by which to pay the initial partial filing fee.
-A prisoner with periodic income has "means" even when he lacks "assets."
+Section 1915(b)(4) comes into play only when the prisoner has no assets and no means by which to pay the initial